 Ecology, Environment, Energy y Environmental Justice

-As an Environmental Scientist, Cellular & Molecular Biologist and Biochemist, and as a Humanist, fighting for environmental justice is a high priority esp. in our marginalized communities disproportionately subjected to hazardous environmental conditions y corporate practices.
+As an Environmental Scientist, Cellular & Molecular Biologist and Biochemist, and a good steward of the land, fighting for environmental justice is a high priority especially in our communities disproportionately impacted by hazardous environmental conditions and harmful corporate practices.

 Every single one of us has a shared interest in preserving, protecting, and sustaining this planet which sustains us.

 Clean Water Act and Safe Drinking Water Act.
 Safe and affordable drinking water is a basic Human Right in this country, and it is especially critical that people have access to safe running water during the current COVID-19 pandemic.

 But 130 million people in the U.S., and over 130k people in California, disproportionately in communities of color and low-income communities, receive their water from tainted water supply systems that are putting them at increased risk of cancer, infertility, developmental delays, and other significant health impacts.

 The Safe Drinking Water Act is meant to protect us from these threats but when it comes to race and income, the nation's federal drinking water laws do not equally protect everyone.
 In 2020, our deep systemic environmental racial inequities have been exposed and exacerbated by the pandemic.
 It revealed how we have been ignoring communities of color that we treated as if they were expendable.
 Each of us has a shared responsibility to ensure every community in our nation - regardless of ethnic, cultural, or economic makeup to address disparate impact of our industrial society.
 It shouldn’t matter if you live in a areas of color, low-income or a marginalized community, access to clean water shouldn’t have to be made into a law, when you live in this country.

 Pollution of our drinking water sources, decades of poor oversight, underinvestment in drinking water infrastructure, many people throughout our country at great risk.